ihatemyisp/homebridge-vizio-remote/README.md

-# homebridge-vizio-remote
+# Homebridge Vizio Remote
-A Homebridge plugin for controlling your Vizio Smartcast display using HomeKit or Siri.
-[What can I do with it?](#controlling-your-display)
+A Homebridge plugin to control your Vizio Smartcast display with added remote support for iOS 12.2

 This fork includes TV remote support for iOS 12.2 devices.
-Newer Vizio TVs may have incompatibilities with vizio-smart-cast button mapping.
+Newer Vizio TVs may have incompatibilities with `vizio-smart-cast` button mapping.
 A fix for this is included with updated button maps for newer models (2017-2018).

 ## Getting Started
 You'll need to install [Homebridge](https://github.com/nfarina/homebridge) first: